1. Health

 • Unusual bleeding or bruising

 Other side effects not listed above may also occur in some patients.
-If you notice any other effects, check with your doctor.
-This information is meant only as a guideline -- always consult a physician or pharmacist for complete information about prescription medications.
+If you notice any other effects, check with your healthcare provider.
+This information is meant only as a guideline — always consult a healthcare provider or pharmacist for complete information about prescription medications.